 Chrome is a free Internet browser officially released by Google on December 11, 2008.
 Its features include synchronization with Google services and accounts, tabbed browsing, in-browser translation and spell check, and its integrated address bar/search bar called the Omnibox.

-Tip: Google Chrome can be downloaded at www.google.com/chrome.
+Tip: Google Chrome can be downloaded for free at www.google.com/chrome.

 Overview and benefits